-The University of Toronto's Graduate Language Research Day (LRD) is a student-led academic conference designed to foster connections and facilitate learning among graduate students exploring various facets of language research.
-We aim to showcase the rich tapestry of language-related studies spanning departments, campuses, and affiliated hospitals at the University of Toronto, as well as engage with the wider community across the Greater Toronto Area and Ontario.
+The University of Toronto's Graduate Language Research Day (GLRD) is a student-led academic conference designed to foster connections and facilitate learning among graduate students exploring various facets of language research.
+We aim to showcase the rich tapestry of language-related studies spanning departments, campuses, and affiliated hospitals at the University of Toronto, as well as engage with the wider research community across Canada.

-Whether you're a current UofT student or visiting from another institution, LRD offers a welcoming platform for intellectual exchange, and best of all, attendance is completely free!
+Whether you're a current UofT student or visiting from another institution, GLRD offers a welcoming platform for intellectual exchange, and best of all, attendance is completely free!

 Registration